darciopacifico/taskmanager/README.md

 # taskmanager

 Go Task manager based on github.com/robfig/cron, Cluster/Sarama and Kafka.
+Dynamically adapts its capacity on the fly, considering available new incoming nodes and decommissioned nodes, even during task processing.

 First, I would like to apologize for, not having been able to implement unit tests for this solution.